marchaesen/vcxsrv/mesalib/docs/gallium/tgsi.rst

 For fragment shaders, this semantic label indicates that an output is a writable stencil reference value.
 Only the Y component is writable.
-This allows the fragment shader to change the fragments stencilref value.
+This allows the fragment shader to change the fragments stencil reference value.

 TGSI_SEMANTIC_VIEWPORT_INDEX